nsschw/ai_annotator/README.md

-## LLM Annotation Studio
+## AI Annotator
-LLM Annotation Studio is primarily designed for prototyping and testing annotation or classification tasks using Large Language Models (LLMs).
+AI Annotator is primarily designed for prototyping and testing annotation or classification tasks using Large Language Models (LLMs).
 While it doesn't offer extensive functionality or customizability, it provides a streamlined solution for quick experimentation.
 Additionally, it serves as a wrapper for a Vector Database (currently [ChromaDB](https://github.com/chroma-core/chroma)), making it adaptable for any task that leverages retrieval-augmented generation (RAG).

 It supports a range of models, including both regular LLMs and embedding models.
 This includes API-based options like OpenAI and Mistral, as well as locally hosted solutions such as Hugging Face and Ollama, with the possibility to easily integrate custom models.
 Standardized task/instruction styles and automated parsing of model outputs are also included.